anggakharisma/order-screen/README.md

    This will start the api server.
    Check api README.md for more information, like docker usage

-3. Open your browser and visit `http://localhost:3000` to access Spice Republic.
+3. Open your browser and visit `http://localhost:3000` to access DARS.

 ## 👥 Contributing

-Contributions to Spice Republic are welcome!
+Contributions to DARS are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## 📄 License